czarkom/czarkom/README.md

 ### Hi there 👋

-🌱 Currently studying IT with data science specialization at Warsaw University of Technology 👯 Working at Emerge Consulting
+🌱 Currently studying IT with data science specialization at Warsaw University of Technology 👯 Working at Emerge Soft Inc. as Full Stack dev (Java EE & Vue.js)

 📫 How to reach me:
 - **Email:** mczarkowski98@gmail.com